Bess Price: Biography

-The Northern Territory Labor Government appointed Price as chairperson of its Indigenous Affairs Advisory Council (IAAC).
+The Northern Territory Labor government appointed Price as chairperson of its Indigenous Affairs Advisory Council.
 The council was set up to provide advice and make recommendations regarding the implementation and further development of the Closing the Gap and Working Future agendas and to assist the Northern Territory Government to engage with Indigenous people.
 In November 2011, Price announced her retirement from the Indigenous Affairs Advisory Council and intention to stand for the Country Liberal Party in the Northern Territory election of 25 August 2012 for the Central Australian seat of Stuart against her nephew, Labor MP Karl Hampton.
 She was elected with a swing of 18%.

 She was nominated in 2012 for the US International Women of Courage Award.

 On 9 September 2013, she was named Minister for Community Services, Parks and Wildlife, Statehood and Women's Policy in the Northern Territory government.
 On 12 Dec 2014, she was appointed additionally Minister for Local Government, and on 10 Feb 2015 also Minister for Housing.
 She lost office at the Northern Territory election of 27 August 2016.

 Her paintings were exhibited in Sydney in 2017.

 Since 2022 she has been Assistant Principal at Yipirinya Independent Aboriginal School, Alice Springs.

-Price's daughter, former Alice Springs deputy mayor Jacinta Nampijinpa Price, became a Senator for the Northern Territory at the 2022 federal election.
+Price's daughter, former Alice Springs deputy mayor Jacinta Nampijinpa Price, became a Senator for the Northern Territory at the 2022 federal election and was appointed as the Shadow Minister for Indigenous Affairs by the Leader of the Opposition Peter Dutton in a Shadow Ministry reshuffle in 2023.
+Jacinta was a leading advocate of the "No" vote in the Indigenous Voice to Parliament referendum.

 Political advocacy

-Price has strongly criticised the high levels of violence in Central Australian Indigenous communities, and supported the Northern Territory Intervention instigated by the Howard Government.
+Price has strongly criticised the high levels of violence in Central Australian Indigenous communities, and supported the Northern Territory Intervention instigated by the Howard government.
 In December 2009 she delivered the Bennelong Society's inaugural Peter Howson lecture, also on the topic of Indigenous violence, and received the Bennelong Medal.
 She spoke at the Centre for Independent Studies, Sydney, on 23 March 2011 and appeared on ABC television show Q&A on 11 April 2011.
 On Q&A, Price said that she supported the Intervention.

 In 2012, Price told SBS TV's Insight Program, that mixed heritage Aboriginal Australians should acknowledge their other heritage "And just not go one way...
 That has to happen here in Australia so we can all be honest and equal with each other and understanding because it creates the division".

 In May 2012 and again in August 2012 she criticised Amnesty International for its opposition to the Intervention.
 Price accused the organisation of ignoring the suffering of women in Central Australia:

 She spoke in Sydney on 29 January 2013, at the launch of Stephanie Jarrett's book, Liberating Aboriginal People from Violence.
 She again called for an end to violence after the stabbing death of her sister Rosalie in April 2014.